-Advancing Cultural Infrastructure Projects During A Period Of Uncertainty
+Advancing Capital Infrastructure Projects During A Period Of Uncertainty

 For nearly twenty years, the DeVos Institute of Arts Management has provided counsel for arts, culture, and humanities organizations at a variety of inflection points, including those considering capital developments, renovations, or expansions.